selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 #### Get Keycloak Registrations

-With the obtainend access token we can now fetch registration events using the Rest API.
+With the obtainend access token we can now fetch registration events.
-For that we will create a function called `get_keycloak_events()` which will take two arguments (a token and the type of event - in our case a 'registration' event).
+Create a function called `get_keycloak_events()` which will take two arguments (a token and the type of event - in our case a 'registration' event).
 Passing on a event type will keep things modular and upgradeable if you plan on requesting other event types in the future e.g. login attempts etc.

-* Define the function and request the events using the API.
+* Define the function and request the events

 ```python
 #...